Workers Compensation for Mental Health in Minnesota

 Burden of Proof

 Psychological claims tend to be more challenging to prove than physical injuries.
 If an employee breaks her arm at work, an x-ray will conclusively show that the arm is broken.
 There will usually be evidence of an observable event that would have broken anyone’s arm.
 Psychological injuries, by their nature, leave behind little objective evidence.
-Typically, the injured will recount when and how the symptoms began to a mental health professional.
+Typically, the injured worker will recount when and how the symptoms began to a mental health professional.
 That mental health professional will then give an opinion as to the diagnosis and cause.
 If the court believes that the injured worker’s description and the medical opinion are both reliable, then the court may find a psychological injury.

 Conclusion